-Engineering Student Development: Located right next to the Badger Market, this office is home to Engineering Career Services (ECS), our study-abroad planning advisor, and our student leadership programs.
-The ECS team connects thousands of engineering students annually with employers looking to fill internship, co-operative and full-time positions; ECS services also include group and individual resume-building workshops, mock interviews, and other events designed to help our students land their dream job.
+Engineering Career Services (Room 1147): The ECS team connects thousands of engineering students annually with employers looking to fill internship, co-operative and full-time positions; ECS services also include group and individual resume-building workshops, mock interviews, and other events designed to help our students land their dream job.

-You'll also find the people who support our student organizations here, as well as the team behind our BE Engaged Program, which promotes student involvement and success.
-Chemical engineering undergraduate labs (Rooms B103 and B209): These state-of-the-art instructional spaces opened in winter 2024 after a complete renovation; B103 is home to the chemical engineering summer lab "capstone" course, while B209 is stocked with equipment ranging from distillation and humidification towers to solvent extraction and membrane filtration units.
+Chemical engineering undergraduate labs (Rooms B103 and

+B209): These state-of-the-art instructional spaces opened in winter 2024 after a complete renovation; B103 is home to the chemical engineering summer lab "capstone" course, while B209 is stocked with equipment ranging from distillation and humidification towers to solvent extraction and membrane filtration units.